zgfgNew/PlayIntegrityFork/README.md

 </details>

-## About Skipping Property Deletion

-An advanced feature (unrelated to Play Integrity) intended for those who also need to use apps which detect prop tampering.
-To avoid triggering these detections by skipping any `resetprop --delete` commands in the module scripts, manually opt-in by creating a file named skipdelprop in the module directory, either from a root prompt with `touch /data/adb/modules/playintegrityfix/skipdelprop` or from a file explorer app, after the module is already installed, then reboot.

 ## About Scripts-only mode

 An advanced feature intended for older Android <10 ROMs, mostly stock ROMs or those with stock-like values, (and some other rare special cases), since they generally only need a few prop changes to pass Play Integrity DEVICE verdict.
 Due to this the majority of the previous information does not apply to or contradicts that of Scripts-only mode, so to avoid confusion it's contained in the Details area below.